Special Educational Needs and Disabilities (SEN/D) and SEN Information Report

 - We know that the earlier we identify special educational needs and provide support, the more successful our students will be.

-- We will provide expert support and resources for students with SEN/D to fulfil their potential.
+- We will provide tailored expertise, support and resources for students with SEN/D to enable them to fulfil their potential.

 - Our starting point is a whole-school approach to making provision for students with SEN/D: we make sure that all staff have the knowledge and skills to support all students with SEN/D in our school.